sidscorp/optimization/README.md

 optimization
 ============

-A set of codes written focusing on optimization and network analysis
+A set of codes written focusing on optimization